How to apply for legal aid

 You will need to provide proof of the financial information you give by fax or by dropping it off later at the closest office.

-To apply for a legal aid lawyer to represent you, it's a good idea to phone your local legal aid office or check this website to find out the office hours.
+To apply for a legal aid lawyer to represent you, it's a good idea to phone your local legal aid location or check this website to find out the office hours.

 Please bring all of your financial and court information handy when you come in (see below).